adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-bad.md

 categories
 ---

-The idea behind live validation is good.
-It's good because the idea is to help users fix any problems as soon as possible, in context and just after they have made a mistake.
-If a user fills out a long form and only gets told after submission (some time after they filled out the field), then it may have a burden on them.
+The idea behind live validation is to help users fix errors as soon as they occur.
+If the user fills out a long form and the form is only validated later onsubmit, then they may have lost some context of the erroneous field.

+But is this really a problem?
+Firstly, there is often opportunity in form design to make forms shorter, or to split long forms up over many pages (see One Thing Per Page).
+Secondly, even if a form is long this is probably of little issue&mdash;as long as fixing the error is easy.

+What does *easy* mean though?
+Easy means helping the user understand they have a problem and explaining clearly how to fix it.
+If we get this right, live validation or not, a form is going to be easy to use (all things being equal).

+Live validation itself actually has problems.
+And if we consider the problems with the overall picture it's easy to see that this often touted UX recommendation is probably best avoided.
+Let's take a look at some of the problems now:

+1. Onblur is too late and disrupts the flow of moving to the next field

+2. Onkeyup is too early and interupts the user

+3. Inconsistency

+---

 But what is really the problem here.
 Firstly as long as the user knows how to fix a problem then bringing the user back to context is not a big deal.
 Imagine a long form where the first field is a credit card number.
 The user makes their way through this form and presses submit.
 All fields are correct, except the credit card number.

 The error reads "Your credit card number is missing a number."
 Even though it's been a minute since the user typed out credit card number, understanding the problem and fixing it is a simple one isn't it.
 And this logic follows for many live validation examples.

-But if we can design our validation to improve the experience just a teeny tiny amount shouldn't we?
-Normally speaking we should of course.
-But when it comes to live validation it's not as simple as that.
-Live validation causes several problems for what is seemingly a small and potential gain.
-And it could even result in a worse experience.

 Here's why: